 - Represented major appliance manufacturer as lead counsel in patent litigation involving patent directed at internet advertising methods.
 At the summary judgment stage, the action settled on favorable terms.

-- Represented major financial institution as lead counsel in multi-defendant patent infringement lawsuit involving patents directed to online methods for applying for credit cards.
+- Represented major financial institution as lead counsel in multidefendant patent infringement action involving patents directed to online methods for applying for credit cards.
 Case settled on favorable terms.

 - Represented plaintiff licensee in a patent license dispute with patent inventor and patent licensee, who alleged that plaintiff’s license was terminated.
 On cross-motions for summary judgment, the district court ruled that plaintiff had underpaid royalties and was in breach of the license, but that defendants waived the right to terminate the license.
 After defendants appealed, plaintiff cross-appealed.
 The Seventh Circuit agreed with plaintiff and reversed the district court’s ruling on the contract interpretation issue, and remanded for further fact-finding to determine whether the termination of the license was wrongful.
 See EraGen Biosciences Inc. v.
 Nucleic Acids Licensing LLC, 540 F.3d 694 (7th Cir.
 2008).
 On remand, the case settled, and plaintiff remained licensed under the patents.

 - Represented plaintiff in this patent infringement action involving paper trimmer technology.
-After the jury returned a verdict in plaintiff's favor, defendant sought to vacate the damages award, arguing that plaintiff was not entitled to lost profits damages because post-judgment sales data established that defendant's new product was a non-infringing alternative.
+After the jury returned a verdict in plaintiff’s favor, defendant sought to vacate the damages award, arguing that plaintiff was not entitled to lost profits damages because post-judgment sales data established that defendant’s new product was a non-infringing alternative.
 The district court denied the motion and defendant appealed.
-Argued plaintiff's position in the Federal Circuit, and the Federal Circuit affirmed.
+Argued appeal and obtained affirmance.